5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 Among the many `SSDT` patches available in this repo, a significant number of them are for enabling devices, services or features in macOS.
 They can be divided into four main categories:

-- **Fake Devices to keep macOS happy**, such as fake Embedded Controllers or Ambient Light Sensors, etc. These just need to be present, so macOS works as expected.
 - **Virtual Devices**, such as Fake Embedded Controllers or Ambient Light Sensors, etc. These just need to be present, so macOS is happy and works as expected.
 - **Devices which exist in the `DSDT` but are disabled by the vendor.** These are usually devices considered "legacy" under Windows but are required by macOS to boot.
 They are still present in the system's `DSDT` and provide the same functionality but are disabled in favor of a newer device.
 A prime example for this is the Realtime Clock (`RTC`) which is disabled in favor of the `AWAC` clock on modern Wintel machines, like 300-series mainboards and newer.
 SSDT Hotfixes from this category disable the newer device and enable its "legacy" pendent for macOS only by inverting their statuses (`_STA`).
 - **Devices which either do not exist in ACPI or use different names than expected by macOS in order to work**.
 SSDT hotpatches rename these devices/methods for macOS only, so they can attach to drivers and services in macOS but work as intended in other OSes as well, such as: USB and CPU Power Management, Backlight Control for Laptop Displays, ect.